Why local AI exploded in 2026

 | Qwen3.6-27B (new) | 73.5 | 86.4 | 24 GB | ~50 tok/s |

-Sources: Qwen Team Technical Report, Local AI Master 2026 benchmarks
+Sources: Qwen Team Technical Report, Local AI Master 2026 benchmarks.

 What this means in practice

-- Qwen3.5-9B: the sweet spot for most SMBs.
-A 24 GB RTX 4090 or an M3 Pro Mac can run it - and it outperforms GPT-OSS-120B on general knowledge benchmarks.
+- Qwen3.5-9B: sweet spot for most SMBs.
+A 24 GB RTX 4090 or an M3 Pro Mac can run it — and it outperforms GPT-OSS-120B on general knowledge benchmarks.

 - Qwen3-32B-Coder: if you need code generation, 88% on HumanEval — better than DeepSeek V3.2 Speciale (82.6%), which needs 8× H100s.